Nithya Venkat enjoys sharing her reviews of books that have held her spellbound from beginning till the end.

 The only thing standing between people and most of their dreams is the fear of failure.
-Failure allows us to grow.
+Yet, failure allows us to grow.

 Always be brave, stand your ground, and follow your dreams.

-Develop great will-power.
-Will-power is nothing but having control over your mind.
+Develop great willpower.
+Willpower is nothing but having control over your mind.
 When you master your mind, you master your life.
-Live the life you want rather than accepting the life you have.
+Live the life you want rather than accept the life you have.

 When you control your thoughts, you control your mind, and when you control your mind, you control your life.

 Practice random acts of kindness daily.
 This enriches your life and gives meaning to your existence on earth.
-Compassion and daily acts of kindness make your life far richer.
+Compassion and daily acts of kindness make your life far more prosperous.

 Take time to nourish your relationships; do not forget your friends.
 Show your near and dear ones that you are grateful for what they have done for you.